 All schools in the Trust use Google Classroom as the main platform for students' learning.
-The use of Google classroom for home use is outlined in Appendix 1.
+Schools have outlined their use of Google classroom for home use in Appendix 1.

 5.5 Parent bulletin

 A typical parent bulletin includes 'good news' stories from the school community, alongside the promotion of upcoming events or elements of school life.
 The frequency and content is outlined in Appendix 1.